 User privacy is quite complicated.
 Whenever a site has a feature, there usually is some privacy implication.
 I do believe that initiatives like GDRP are generally good for users and for the internet.
 But I must also say that it is hard to figure out.
 This is a personal blog, and I don’t have a staff of legal or technical experts to help.

 Below is my attempt to describe the tools and privacy implications on Romeo Squared.
 The important thing to know is that I try to protect your privacy as much as possible.
 I do not want to track your behavior on the internet, I do not sell your data to anyone, and I am careful about what scripts I allow to run on the site.
-When I embed content from other sites (such as a YouTube video), I disable as many tracking scripts as possible to protect your privacy.

 One thing that I do want to track are usage statistics on my own site.
 I need to have a general idea about how many readers I have, and how they use the site.
 This allows me to improve things like navigation menus and to write more articles that people enjoy.
 I cannot identify visitors personally, but I can see stuff like “a user from Lithuania viewed this page using a Samsung phone”.